balderdashy/waterline-docs/models.md

 #### Example

-Youre the NSA and you need to update the record of a person who is a suspect!
+You're the NSA and you need to update the record of a person who is a suspect!
 First though, you need to make sure that the record concerns a person of interest.
 You might want to use the `beforeValidation` lifecycle callback to see if the record's `citizen_id` exists in your `Probable_suspects` model.